sasloz/T-Lift/README.md

 What is now a possible answer? **Dynamic T-SQL**!

-So, how can we do better?
-The answer lies in Dynamic T-SQL!
 With dynamic T-SQL, you gain the power to control which parts of your query are visible to the query optimizer, leading to better query optimization.

 Is this only our crazy idea?
 No, most of the *elders-of-the-sql-server-engine* (TM)... come up with this advice.